cucumber-attic/cucumber.github.com/install-cucumber-jvm.md

 ---
 # {{page.title}}

-Cucumber-JVM consists of several modules (jars).
+Cucumber-JVM consists of several modules (jars) that you can download from [here](http://repo1.maven.org/maven2/info/cukes/).

 You will always need the `cucumber-core` module, which contains the main logic for parsing and executing your Gherkin feature files.

+If you're wondering what the latest Cucumber-JVM release is, check out the [tags on Github](https://github.com/cucumber/cucumber-jvm/tags).

+The easiest is to grab the jars you need with [Maven](#maven) or [Ant](#ant)

 ### Programming Language modules